How to Make a Press Kit in 8 Steps (+ Template & Examples)

 - Relevant supplemental videos: It’s no secret that videos increase engagement, views, and content shares.
 If you’re building a digital media kit, an informational video with an overview of your company, an infomercial, a tutorial, or a product review can be your greatest asset.

-- Press mentions: If your business or products have been mentioned by other media outlets or by notable figures (such as influencer recommendations), include them too.
-This boosts your business’ credibility and increases your chances of getting media coverage and gaining new customers.
+- Press mentions: If your business or products have been mentioned by other media outlets or by notable figures (such as influencers), including them can boost your business’ credibility.
 Press mentions reflect positively on your company and add social proof that your news is worth publishing.

 After creating a press kit, share it so journalists can find it.
 There are two common ways to do this, which are typically used in conjunction with one another.
 The first is to publish your media kit on your website.
-This can be done by creating a “Press” page that you link to in your footer’s navigation menu, and under your press page, link to your document.
-The second is to share a link to your media kit within your press releases—learn how to send your press release effectively in our guide.
+Do this by creating a separate “Press” page on your website, then embed or link your press kit.
+Having a dedicated page for your kit makes it easier for journalists to access.

 Press Kit Examples & Why They Work

-Annemarie Skin Care’s digital press kit includes all the essential parts, customized to highlight the most important details of their skincare brand.
-It starts with their contact information at the top of the page, then continues with their brand story, core purpose, process, and company culture, all organized into easily accessible PDF documents.
-It also includes handy product guidelines and media assets, including high-quality product photos and company logos, before ending with its social media links.
+One of the best media kit examples for small businesses is from Annmarie, a skincare brand.
+It includes all the essential parts, starting with their contact information at the top of the page, then continuing with their brand story, core purpose, process, and company culture.
+It also has product guidelines and media assets, including high-quality product photos and company logos, before ending with social media links at the very bottom.

-Old Skool Café’s press kit follows the more traditional format, with all their information placed in a PDF document.
-It’s simple, clear, and straightforward, providing all the important information about the cafe, its history, and its operations in a way that’s easy to read and understand.
-It also lists notable achievements, as well as a handy one-page fact sheet with the restaurant’s address, operating hours, social media handles, and catering and parking information.
+One of the more traditional press package examples is from Old Skool Café.
+Their press kit is simple, clear, and straightforward, providing all the important information about the cafe, its history, and its operations in an easy-to-understand way.
+It also lists notable achievements, and a handy one-page fact sheet with the restaurant’s address, operating hours, social media handles, and catering and parking information.

 3. Kuyichi Press Kit

 Kuyichi, a Netherlands-based retail brand, is a good example of a small business media kit.
-Their kit places their contact details and fact sheet front and center of their page.
-These are then followed by downloadable collaterals about their business and product, including the brand manifesto, logos, clothing collections, and the latest campaigns.
+Their kit places contact details and fact sheets front and center, followed by downloadable assets about their business and product, including the brand manifesto, logos, clothing collections, and the latest campaigns.

 Kuyichi’s digital press kit takes a more modern approach, including only the essential company information, contact details, and downloadable assets about its products.
-However, it still works as part of the brand’s overall website, which also details their company’s story and production process in separate pages.
-That way, Kuyichi’s press kit page directs journalists to the most important information they want to be covered by the press: their products and latest campaigns.
+However, it still works as part of the brand’s overall website, which also details the company’s story and production process in separate pages.
+That way, the brand directs journalists to the most important information they want to be covered by the press—their products and latest campaigns.

 Bottom Line